Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

-In Vanuatu, there are two types of licenses for the financial sector, the financial institution license and the banking license.
-The main difference is that the financial institution license prevents the provision of the checking accounts service, since most other banking services are available.
-Most offshore banks under the exempt company structure operate under the license of financial institution.
+In Vanuatu, there are two types of licenses for the financial sector: the financial institution license, and the banking license.
+The main difference is that the financial institution license prevents the provision of the checking accounts service since most other banking services are available.
+Most offshore banks under the exempt company structure operate under the license of a financial institution.

 Under the International Banking Act, a financial institution with a minimum paid-in capital of at least USD 500,000 can be established.
 Subject to the approval of the Reserve Bank, the capital may be held in a foreign financial institution and may be invested in approved financial instruments.
-It may not be required to hold a banking license in another reputable jurisdiction.
-The Reserve Bank will conduct a due diligence process, to verify that the company has a sound business plan, shareholders and directors have good bona fides and evaluation of facility property, management and capital (source and structure) to assess risk management.
+Holding a banking license in another reputable jurisdiction may not be required.
+The Reserve Bank will conduct a due diligence process, to verify that the company has a sound business plan, shareholders and directors have good bonafides and an evaluation of facility property, management and capital (source and structure) to assess risk management.

-Offshore banks may have restrictions to do banking business locally.
+Offshore banks may have restrictions on doing banking business locally.
 Banks must maintain a physical office and keep all accounting and financial records in Vanuatu and must file financial accounts and annual returns, so shell banks are not allowed.
-Any bank, whether offshore or not, must present monthly and quarterly data on assets and liabilities, profitability, large loans and deposits, maturity of assets and liabilities, credit risk between countries, risks of partner organizations and capital investments.
+Any bank, whether offshore or not, must present monthly and quarterly data on assets and liabilities, profitability, large loans and deposits, a maturity of assets and liabilities, credit risk between countries, risks of partner organizations and capital investments.

-In addition, the Reserve Bank conducts at least once every two years’ banks’ inspections.
-To verify loans risks and the measures of compliance with the anti-money laundering regulations.
+In addition, the Reserve Bank conducts inspections of banks at least once every two years, to verify loans’ risks and the measures of compliance with anti-money laundering regulations.

 The guidelines established by the Reserve Bank’s Banking Supervision Department for banks and financial institutions in accordance with the Financial Institutions Act and the International Banking Act include: